top of page

 • Glenn

-Daqo New Energy: A cheap Chinese stock in a growing market.
+Daqo New Energy: A cheap Chinese stock in a rapidly expanding market.

-Like many other Chinese stocks, Daqo New Energy is currently trading at a cheap price below its book value.
-Furthermore, they are operating in a growing sector, which should result in tailwinds for a substantial time.
-If investing in Chinese stocks, you will need to stomach the volatility but is an investment in Daqo New Energy too good to pass?
+Like many other Chinese stocks, Daqo New Energy is currently trading at a low price below its book value.
+Furthermore, they are operating in a growing sector, which should result in favorable conditions for a significant period of time.
+If you are considering investing in Chinese stocks, you will need to be prepared for volatility.
+However, is an investment in Daqo New Energy too good to pass up?

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.